 The U.S. Food and Drug Administration and European Medicines Agency put new safety precautions on the use of Gilenya after a three-month review touched off by the deaths of 15 patients.
 The regulators said patients with a history of heart disease shouldn’t be given the medicine, which was approved in 2010.

-Steinman said the new approach with fatty acids may be safer than Tysabri, which generated $1.1 billion in sales (BIIB) last year.
+Steinman said the new approach with fatty acids may be safer than Tysabri, which generated $1.1 billion in sales (BIIB:US) last year.

 Kate Niazi-Sai, a spokeswoman for Weston, Massachusetts- based Biogen, said she couldn’t comment on the study findings.